raheelaahmed/crochet-guide/README.md

 ## Home:
-This is linked to Home page, you can come back to home page with this feacher.
+This is linked to Home page, you can come back to home page with this feature.

 ## Written Patterns: